-A tribute to French oceanographer Jacques Cousteau, the ‘Waiting For Cousteau’ opus was a mixed bag, featuring a three-part Caribbean flavoured romp named after the Cousteau’s nautical vessel ‘Calypso’ and the title track’s lengthy environmental exploration.
-A full 40 minutes on CD, it confused audiences who cruelly nicknamed it “Waiting For Music”.
-A full ambient excursion in the BRIAN ENO tradition with no rhythmical elements whatsoever, the shimmers and minimal piano provided a highly relaxing piece that remains Jarre’s most under rated work.
+A tribute to Jacques Cousteau, the ‘Waiting For Cousteau’ opus was a mixed bag, featuring a three-part Caribbean flavoured romp named after the French oceanographer’s nautical vessel ‘Calypso’ and the title track’s lengthy environmental exploration.
+It confused audiences who cruelly nicknamed it “Waiting For Music”.
+A full ambient excursion with no rhythmical elements whatsoever, the shimmers and minimal piano provided a highly relaxing piece that remains Jarre’s most under rated work.

 Available on the album ‘Waiting For Cousteau’ via Sony Music